phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a toolkit for building AI products.
-It gives you production-ready AI Apps that can run locally on docker or be deployed to AWS with 1 command.
+Phidata is an OSS toolkit for building AI products.

+It gives you production-ready AI Apps with 1 command.

-Its goal is to provide a paved-path for building AI products, to anyone with basic python skills.
+Its goal is to provide a paved-path for building AI products, for anyone with basic python skills.

 ## 🎖 Use it to build